Herring-UGACSEE-4290/Labs/README.md

 # Labs

-All of the lab files for the class
+All of the lab files for the class.